A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Abstract

 Wildfires are increasing in frequency, intensity, and destructiveness due to climate change, urban expansion into fire-prone areas, and accumulated fuel loads from historical fire suppression.
 Addressing this crisis requires innovative solutions that augment existing professional firefighting efforts with decentralized, citizen-driven action.
 This article proposes a robust framework that combines community participation, cutting-edge technology, and strategic planning to enhance wildfire prevention, detection, and response.
 At its core is a powerful cellphone application that integrates command and control functions, ISR (Intelligence, Surveillance, and Reconnaissance) inputs, and mass notification capabilities.
-By enabling real-time data collection, processing, and dissemination, the app serves as a critical link between citizen responders, professional firefighting agencies, and other stakeholders.
+By enabling real-time data collection, processing, and dissemination, the app is a critical link between citizen responders, professional firefighting agencies, and other stakeholders.

 Introduction